 Llicorella = Foundation for Magical Wine.

 Priorat’s DOQ (Denominació d’Origen Qualificada) boasts the highest qualification level for a wine region in Spain.
 The terrain is special.
 Cold winters, long, hot summers, mixed elevations, and low yields make for magical wine growing.
-From their unique terroir, llicorella (slate and quartz soil) comes big red wines.
-They’ll make you want to quit your job and move to Falset—to just sit around writing poetry (or wordy blog posts), reading books, and sipping these hauntingly delicious wines all day every day for eternity… I agree, that was a bit of a run-off-at-the-mouth sentence.
-But, it’s true.
+From their unique terroir, llicorella (slate and quartz soil), comes big red wines.
+They’ll make you want to quit your job and move to Falset—to just sit around writing poetry (or wordy blog posts), reading books, listening to your lover play acoustic guitar, all while sipping these hauntingly delicious wines all day, every day for eternity.

 T’estimo Molt = I love you very much (in Catalan).